Miscellaneous Ration items

 There are three brands of cigarette cartons available: Old Gold, Chesterfield and Lucky Strike.

 The Old Gold and Chesterfield packs have colorful commercial designs with an extra shiny gold print.
 The Lucky Strike is the special dull military ration packaging.
-The Old Gold and Chesterfield were used throughout the production of the 10-in-1 Rations, the use of the Luckies started the summer of 1944.
+The Old Gold and Chesterfield were used throughout the production of the 10-in-1 Rations, while the use of the Luckies started the summer of 1944.

 These cartons will hold 10 cigarettes each and were exclusive to the 10-in-1 Ration.
 They are of the sleeve-and-tray construction.